 I lived in North Walsham as a kid.
 RAF Coltishall was only about 6 miles away.
-We all grew up with the Lightning; the cold-war emblems glossily belting past at high altitude, breaking the sound barrier with that window-rattling, deep, sonorous boom they are famed for.
+We all grew up with the English Electric Lightning; the cold-war emblems, a sliver flash glossily belting past on high, occasionally breaking the sound barrier with that window-rattling, deep, sonorous boom they are famed for.

-I try and avoid the places where there might be too many of them, because I honestly think overexposure to the sound will make me weep.
-I don’t know if it’s the nostalgia of childhood or the things they represent to those of us who grew up closer to the end of the Second World War than we were to now, or if it is just that sound, the throttling up, the whine of the superchargers.
-The cadence and lyricism of those cylinders, the tearing drumbeat of a turn, a climb or a dive.
-My oh my.
+I try and avoid the places where there might be too many of them, because I honestly think overexposure to the sound will make me cry.
+I don’t know if it’s the nostalgia of childhood or the things they represent to some of us who grew up closer to the end of the Second World War than we were to now, a noise that still hasn’t quite been lost in the clamour of greedy nationalism like so many of today’s subverted symbols.
+Maybe it is just that sound, the throttling up, the whine of the superchargers.
+The cadence and lyricism of those cylinders, the tearing drumbeat of a turn, a climb or especially a dive.

 © Nick Stone.
 Photos RAF Marham family day 2010.